moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/test-coverage.md

 ### GitLab Upgrades

-The goal of GitLab Upgrades test coverage is to ensure that if customer is following [upgrade path](https://docs.gitlab.com/ee/update/index.html#upgrade-paths) the upgrade is successful.
+The goal of GitLab Upgrades test coverage is to ensure that a customer following the [upgrade path](https://docs.gitlab.com/ee/update/index.html#upgrade-paths) will be successful.

-To achieve the best coverage, Test Platform follows [Test Pyramid approach](https://docs.gitlab.com/ee/development/testing_guide/testing_levels.html) by shifting left to unit tests without build environments in merge requests and going up to system level testing with actual environments being built:
+To achieve the best coverage, Test Platform follows the [Test Pyramid approach](https://docs.gitlab.com/ee/development/testing_guide/testing_levels.html) by shifting left to unit tests without build environments in merge requests and going up to system level testing with actual environments being built: